gctools-outilsgc/graphQL-core/README.md

 Create your Profiles, Addreses, and OrgTiers

 Access the GraphiQL endpoint at http://localhost:8000/graphiql and query away!
+API endpoint for use with applicaitons can be found at http://localhost:8000/graphqlcore

 Current backend for dev testing is sqlite3.
 This will be migrated to MariaDB for Prod or Staging setups.